 The decision-making, planning and implementation processes at Cañada College involve faculty, staff, administrators and students through a participatory governance model.
-The Instructional

-Planning Council and Student Services Planning Council report to the College Planning Council, which makes recommendations to the President.
+The Instructional Planning Council and Student Services Planning Council report to the College Planning Council, which makes recommendations to the President.
 The President reports to the Chancellor of the District.

-Each department and service area completes an annual program review and plan.
-These annual plans feed into master plans for facilities, technology, human resources and curriculum.
-Academic disciplines also complete a comprehensive review every 6 years that is presented at a public curriculum committee meeting.
+Each department and service area completes a bi-annual program review and plan.
+These plans feed into master plans for facilities, technology, human resources and curriculum.
 The College is committed to continuous improvement and all faculty, staff, administrators and students regularly participate in discussions on improving practices, programs and services.